 Your Real Estate Agent in Ridgefield, WA

 Ridgefield is a small town that is big on comfort and charm.
-If you’re looking to buy or sell a home in the region, look no further than Terrie Cox, PC.
+If you’re looking to buy or sell a home in the region, look no further than Terrie Cox, RE/MAX Equity Group.
 Terrie and her dedicated team have years of experience and local knowledge, making her the preeminent real estate agent for luxury living in Ridgefield and beyond.
 Start searching today!

 Ridgefield’s Rich History